h3rald/h3/docs/md/api.md

 ## API

-The core of the H3 API is comprised of the following six methods and two properties (plus a bunch of system messages).
+The core of the H3 API is comprised of the following six methods and two properties.

 ### h3.equal(a: any, b: any)